Bethel Assembly of God

 Rev. Albert W. Earle, son-in-law to Rev. J. R. Flower, followed him at that time.
 His vision and expertise helped continue to move the congregation forward by relocating in order to accommodate the growing congregation and its developing ministries.
 In August of 1962, the ground was broken at the Mount Prospect Avenue site, the new home of Bethel.
 On May 15, 1963, Bethel held its first service in the new sanctuary.
 The church has remained at this site ever since.

-The Rev. George A. Gianopulos, who served as senior pastor from 1990-2004, had a vision that Bethel would serve as an international worship center that would welcome people from all geographic backgrounds.
-Affectionately known as “Pastor G,” he led the congregation to embrace a multicultural framework that brought together a beautiful ethnic mix that reflects the rich diversity of the community in a way that echoes that of heaven itself (Revelation 4:9-10).
+The Rev. George A. Gianopulos, who served as senior pastor from 1990-2004, had a vision that Bethel would serve as an international worship center that would welcome people from all cultures and ethnicities.
+Affectionately known as “Pastor G,” he led the congregation to embrace a multicultural framework that brought together a beautiful ethnic mix that reflects the rich diversity of the community in a way that echoes that of heaven itself (Revelation 5:9-10).

-The current Senior Pastor, Rev. Joseph Pastori, has been serving in that capacity since 2004.
-Along with his wife Lisa, the current director of W.l.S.E., an afterschool program which serves our local community children.
-The Pastori’s have served in a variety of capacities at both Bethel Assembly of God church and our former school, BCA, for most of the last twenty-one years.
+The current Senior Pastor, Rev. Joseph Pastori, has been serving in that capacity since 2004, along with his wife Pastor Lisa Pastori.
+The Pastori’s have served in a variety of capacities at both Bethel Assembly of God church and our former school, BCA, for most of the last thirty-one years.